Cerulean-Ash/find-your-hat/README.md

 README

-This is a nodeJS consoel game created for the codecademy project find Your Hat.
+This is a nodeJS console game created for the codecademy project find Your Hat.

 To play launch main.js in the console with teh following commands: node main.js